 Wild rabbits create their own homes by tunneling into the ground.
 These tunnel systems are called warrens and include rooms for nesting and sleeping.
 They also have multiple entrances for quick escape.
 Warrens can be as deep as 9.84 feet (3 meters) underground, according to the Young People's Trust for the Environment.

 Rabbits are very social creatures and live in large groups called colonies.
 The busiest time of day for rabbits is at dusk and dawn.
 This is when they venture out to find food.
 The low light allows them to hide from predators.

 Rabbits can be very crafty and quick.
-To get away from a predator, a cottontail rabbit will run in a zigzag pattern and reach speeds of up to 18 miles an hour, according to National Geographic.
+To get away from a predator, a cottontail rabbit will run in a zigzag pattern and reach speeds of up to 18 mph (29 km/h), according to National Geographic.

 Their eyes are made for safety, too, since each eye can rotate 360 degrees.
 This allows them to look behind them without turning their heads.

 Rabbits don't get a lot of nourishment from their diet.
 They often eat their own excrement to access any remaining nourishment that their digestive system may have missed the first time.